laravel/docs/logging.md

         ],
     ],

 Once you have configured the `custom` channel, you're ready to define the class that will create your Monolog instance.
-This class only needs a single method: `__invoke`, which should return the Monolog instance:
+This class only needs a single method: `__invoke`, which will receive your configuration and should return the Monolog instance:

     <?php